hrkssk/nd013-c1-vision-starter/README.md

 ## Submission Template

 ### Project overview
+This is a copyed repository from [Udacity's original one](https://github.com/udacity/nd013-c1-vision-starter).By using data from the [Waymo Open dataset](https://waymo.com/open/) and [Object Detection api](https://github.com/tensorflow/models/tree/master/research/object_detection), we can tested many kinds of the dnn models and learning parameters.
+For safety driving, Self-Driving car systems needs perception about drivable space on the road.
+Object detection is a function to detect the obstacles such as other cars, pedestrians, bycicles.
+Object detection allows the systems to recognize free spaces where it is safe to drive.

 This section should contain a brief description of the project and what we are trying to achieve.
 Why is object detection such an important component of self driving car systems?

 ### Set up